Find out what you must do to comply with your visa obligations. You can also see our duties as your sponsor.

 - tell us if there are any changes to your passport or BRP, such as extending your visa or changes to your personal details, and show us the new documents

-- tell us if you switch visa categories, such as getting a Tier 2 working visa
+- tell us if you switch visa categories

 - pay your fees on time, as agreed with Student Accounts.

 Keep your address and phone number up-to-date on Sussex Direct.

 Things you must not do

 Do not overstay your visa.

 Do not get into trouble with the police or commit driving offences, such as driving without insurance or getting speeding fines.

 In either case, there could be serious consequences for your immigration status and ability to study at Sussex.